 This hair coloring idea is ideal for women who want to go longer between appointments without compromising the beauty of their color.
 The natural shadow root gives this look a seamless grow-out.
 Many women go anywhere from 12-24 weeks between appointments.

 Use balayage to jazz up your long hair, just like the model in the image above.
 Despite not getting the lightest one, a sandy honey blonde will make your hair glow.
-Pops of warmer and radiant sandy blonde tones add subtle dimension and flair, for sure.
+Pops of warmer and radiant sandy blonde tones certainly add subtle dimension and flair.

 Ask for a dimensional beach blonde.
 It was achieved after 2-3 sessions of hand-painted balayage.
 I love how many shades of sandy blonde you can achieve by slowly building up the lightness over time.

-This is not a look that is achieved in one session.
-We can all be impatient, but splitting up the chemical process over several appointments allows your hair to be as healthy and as strong as possible while still achieving an ideal blonde.
+This sand blonde hair color is not a look that is achieved in one session.
+We can all be impatient, but splitting up the chemical process over several appointments allows your hair to be as healthy and strong as possible while achieving an ideal blonde.

-It’s also so important that you’re using good salon-grade products to nourish your hair in the meantime.
+It’s also important to use good salon-grade products to nourish your hair in the meantime.
 Try the entire Kevin Murphy repair.me line to strengthen and moisturize in-between appointments.